 Vancouver Luxury Vinyl Flooring

 Luxury vinyl flooring is now the most popular flooring option in the industry.
 It has gained a tremendous amount of reputation in the last decade and it seems to be growing every year.
-It can be as cost-effective as laminate but it doesn't have the problems a typical laminate flooring has with water.
+It can be as cost-effective as laminate but it doesn’t have the problems a typical laminate flooring has with water.
 Third-party laboratory testings have proved that the industry has finally been able to get around the off-gassing issues the old-school linoleum flooring presented.
-Vinyl is not just a waterproof flooring option but it's also warm and quiet since it's primarily made out of plastic
+Vinyl is not just waterproof but it’s also warm and quiet since it’s primarily made out of plastic.

 Traditional Vinyl Flooring